You are here

 Marveling at city sights on a Segway is also an option.
 City Segway Tours leads tours via individual motorized scooters.
 After an orientation and lessons in the art of riding a Segway, a guided tour of eight or less people are ushered around the National Mall with stops for photo taking and history lessons.
 Limited to ages 16 and over, this is a memorable way for your older teens to experience the nation’s capital.

-If your family loves to bike, both Bike and Roll offers abbreviated, manageable tours via bicycle.
+If your family loves to bike, Bike and Roll offers abbreviated, manageable tours via bicycle.
 Ask about their tandem bikes, trailers, baby seats and child-sized bikes.
 The best days to ride are in the summer and on the weekends when the route is less crowded; both allow time for stopping at historic sites.
+Make sure to check out DC Cycling Concierge for a completely customized bike experience in the District, where their motto is "your ride, your pace."

 Families who love to eat will enjoy one of the delicious food tours operating in the DC area.
 DC Metro Food Tours explores several neighborhoods known for their parade of noteworthy restaurants, including Capitol Hill, Georgetown, U Street, Dupont Circle and Adams Morgan.
 If your family loves Italian food, then try Mangia Food Tours, which focuses on Italian cuisine at four stops in the Dupont Circle neighborhood.
 Or try a curated food tour with Carpe DC Food Tours and try local dishes in iconic DC eateries.